webpack/webpack.js.org/src/content/concepts/index.md

 ## Mode

-By choosing between `development` and `production` **mode** you can enable webpack's automatic optimizations according to selected option.
+By setting the `mode` parameter to either `development` or `production`, you can enable webpack's built-in optimizations that correspond with the selected mode.

 ```javascript
 module.exports = {